-See below for the 2018/15 Harvest Summary for Spearing/Netting.
+See below for the Annual Harvest Summaries for Spearing/Netting.

 The Fisheries Department is responsible for collecting data to manage fisheries resources within the 1854 and 1837 Ceded Territories.
 We collect and analyze field data that is used to gain further insight into the dynamics of fish populations.
 Since 1994, Fond du Lac has regularly conducted spring and fall electrofishing surveys, targeting adult and age-0 walleyes.
 Spring surveys target adult walleye with the goal of calculating a population estimate and to be able to compare that estimate with MN DNR gill net catch data.
 Fall electrofishing surveys target age-0 and age-1 walleyes.
 The data is used to help biologists and managers gauge the success or failure of walleye spawning success, and to gain insight into the dynamics of walleye populations in the future.